OpenEvalProject/evals/manuscripts/elife-17082/v4/manuscript.md

 We compiled base-resolution maps of 5mC and 5hmC frequency in brain, kidney and myeloid cells from publicly available sources (Wen et al., 2014; Chen et al., 2015; Pacis et al., 2015).
 All three data sets are based on bisulfite (BS) and 'Tet-assisted bisulfite' (TAB) sequencing, respectively.
 BS-Seq detects any modified cytosine (i.e., does not distinguish 5mC and 5hmC) whereas TAB-Seq specifically detects 5hmC.
 The combination of the two methods allows an estimation of the levels of both 5mC and 5hmC for all sufficiently covered cytosines.
 As 5hmC predominantly occurs in a CpG context, we focussed the analysis on CpG sites.
 Sequencing reads come from heterogeneous populations of cells.
 Hence, a single locus usually cannot be assigned a single state (C, 5mC or 5hmC).
 Instead, we estimated the frequency of modification, hydroxymethylation and methylation per site using the percentage of BS-Seq reads that showed a modification (referred to as mod level), the percentage of TAB-Seq reads that showed hydroxymethylation (referred to as 5hmC level) and their difference (5mC level = mod level – 5hmC level), respectively.

-## 5hmC sites in brain exhibit lower frequency of CpG>T mutations than 5mC sites
+### 5hmC sites in brain exhibit lower frequency of CpG>T mutations than 5mC sites

-Since brain tissue has been shown to exhibit particularly high levels of 5hmC (
+Since brain tissue has been shown to exhibit particularly high levels of 5hmC (Figure 1A), we first investigated the relationship between the regional distribution of 5hmC, 5mC and mutagenesis in brain tumours.
+We reasoned that this approach would provide the highest sensitivity to detect any correlation between 5hmC and mutation frequency.

 ![Figure 1.](https://cdn.elifesciences.org/articles/17082/elife-17082-fig1-v4.jpg)

 **Figure 1.:** (A) Distribution of 5hmC in a CpG context in brain compared to kidney and blood.
 (B) Frequency of SNVs in brain cancer exomes, stratified by sequence context, normalised by frequency of trinucleotides.
 (C) Distribution of single-nucleotide variants (whole genomes) in brain cancer according to type, context and modification state.
 (D) CpG>T mutation frequency (black), 5hmC (blue) and 5mC (orange) density in 100 kbp windows of chromosome 3, smoothed with a Gaussian filter (n = 50, sigma = 2.5).
-(E) Average fraction of mutated sites for 5mChigh vs. 5hmChigh over all patient samples (CpG sites only; ***p<0.001; **p< 0.01; *p< 0.05, see Materials and methods).DOI: http://dx.doi.org/10.7554/eLife.17082.003
+(E) Average fraction of mutated sites for 5mChigh vs. 5hmChigh over all patient samples (CpG sites only; ***p<0.001; **p< 0.01; *p< 0.05, see Materials and methods).

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/17082/elife-17082-fig1-figsupp1-v4.jpg)

-**Figure 1—figure supplement 1.:** CpG>T mutation frequency (black), 5 hmC (blue) and 5 mC (orange) density in 100 kbp windows, smoothed with a Gaussian filter (n = 50, sigma = 2.5).DOI: http://dx.doi.org/10.7554/eLife.17082.004
+**Figure 1—figure supplement 1.:** CpG>T mutation frequency (black), 5 hmC (blue) and 5 mC (orange) density in 100 kbp windows, smoothed with a Gaussian filter (n = 50, sigma = 2.5).

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/17082/elife-17082-fig1-figsupp2-v4.jpg)

-**Figure 1—figure supplement 2.:** CpG>T mutation frequency (black), 5 hmC (blue) and 5 mC (orange) density in 100 kbp windows, smoothed with a Gaussian filter (n = 50, sigma = 2.5).DOI: http://dx.doi.org/10.7554/eLife.17082.005
+**Figure 1—figure supplement 2.:** CpG>T mutation frequency (black), 5 hmC (blue) and 5 mC (orange) density in 100 kbp windows, smoothed with a Gaussian filter (n = 50, sigma = 2.5).

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/17082/elife-17082-fig1-figsupp3-v4.jpg)

-**Figure 1—figure supplement 3.:** CpG>T mutation frequency (black) and several genomic features in 100 kbp windows on chromosome 3, smoothed with a Gaussian filter (n = 50, sigma = 2.5).CGIs: density of CpG islands, EXONs: density of exons, GENEs: density of genes, CpG: density of CpGs, modCpG: density of CpGs with mod level ≥ 10%; and average modification levels: mod, 5 hmC, 5 mC, and 5 hmCrel.DOI: http://dx.doi.org/10.7554/eLife.17082.006
+**Figure 1—figure supplement 3.:** CpG>T mutation frequency (black) and several genomic features in 100 kbp windows on chromosome 3, smoothed with a Gaussian filter (n = 50, sigma = 2.5).CGIs: density of CpG islands, EXONs: density of exons, GENEs: density of genes, CpG: density of CpGs, modCpG: density of CpGs with mod level ≥ 10%; and average modification levels: mod, 5 hmC, 5 mC, and 5 hmCrel.

 We analysed 344370 somatic single nucleotide variants (SNVs) from 665 samples derived from exome and whole genome sequencing of the following cancer types: Glioblastoma (GBM), Glioma low grade (GLG), Neuroblastoma (NRB), Medulloblastoma (MDB) and Pilocytic astrocytoma (PA) (Alexandrov et al., 2013).
 The dominant point mutation type in these cancers were C>T transitions in a CpG context (Figure 1B,C), similar to what was observed in combined analyses of all cancer types (Alexandrov et al., 2013).

 Mutations and DNA modifications are not distributed uniformly along the chromosomes.
 Strikingly, 5hmC levels were visibly and significantly anti-correlated with the frequency of CpG>T (r=-0.71, chr3), while 5mC levels displayed a positive correlation (r=0.66, chr3, Figure 1D, Figure 1—figure supplements 1–2).
 This is not a simple consequence of the uneven distribution of genes, exons, CpG islands or levels of gene expression (Figure 1—figure supplement 3 and additional analyses below).

-Averaging over the entire genome, the frequency of C>T mutations differed substantially between 5mC
+Averaging over the entire genome, the frequency of C>T mutations differed substantially between 5mChigh (5mChigh: mod level > 10% and 5hmC level / mod level ≤ 0.3) and 5hmChigh (5hmChigh: mod level > 10% and 5hmC level / mod level ≥ 0.5) sites.
+The fraction of mutated 5hmChigh sites was significantly lower than the fraction of mutated 5mChigh sites (Figure 1E).
+The lower mutation frequency was consistently observed in data derived from both exome and whole genome sequencing projects (p<0.001, Wilcoxon signed-rank test).
+Moreover, all brain cancer types individually displayed a significant (28–53%, p<0.05 in all types) reduction of C>T mutations in 5hmChigh sites (Figure 2A,B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/17082/elife-17082-fig2-v4.jpg)

 **Figure 2.:** (A) Average fraction of mutated CpG sites for 5mChigh vs. 5hmChigh computed separately for each cancer type.
-(B) Box plot of C>T mutation frequency, as shown in A. (C) Correlation of whole genome CpG>T mutation frequency with age at the time of diagnosis in patients with Medulloblastoma and Pilocytic Astrocytoma.DOI: http://dx.doi.org/10.7554/eLife.17082.007
+(B) Box plot of C>T mutation frequency, as shown in A. (C) Correlation of whole genome CpG>T mutation frequency with age at the time of diagnosis in patients with Medulloblastoma and Pilocytic Astrocytoma.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/17082/elife-17082-fig2-figsupp1-v4.jpg)

-**Figure 2—figure supplement 1.:** >T mutations in 5hmChigh is relatively insensitive to varying definitions of 5mChigh and 5hmChigh.(A–F) Significance of a difference in mutation frequency in 5mChigh and 5hmChigh, for a range of values of threshold5mC and threshold5hmC (5mChigh is defined as sufficiently modified sites with 5hmCrel ≤ threshold5mC; 5hmChigh is defined as sufficiently modified sites with 5hmCrel ≥ threshold5hmC).
+**Figure 2—figure supplement 1.:** (A–F) Significance of a difference in mutation frequency in 5mChigh and 5hmChigh, for a range of values of threshold5mC and threshold5hmC (5mChigh is defined as sufficiently modified sites with 5hmCrel ≤ threshold5mC; 5hmChigh is defined as sufficiently modified sites with 5hmCrel ≥ threshold5hmC).
 One-sided paired Wilcoxon sign-rank test was used.
 Red colour represents a significant increase of mutation frequency in 5mChigh (right tail test) whereas blue colour represents elevated mutations in 5hmChigh (left tail test).
-(G–I) C>T mutation frequency for 5mChigh vs. 5hmChigh with threshold5mC =0.3 and threshold5hmC =0.7.DOI: http://dx.doi.org/10.7554/eLife.17082.008
+(G–I) C>T mutation frequency for 5mChigh vs. 5hmChigh with threshold5mC =0.3 and threshold5hmC =0.7.

 It has been shown that CpG>T mutations are one of the two mutational signatures correlating with age (Alexandrov et al., 2015), supporting the fact that these mutations were gathered during the entire lives of the patients, not only after the origin of cancer.
 Here we observed that this correlation is present in both methylated and hydroxymethylated sites (Figure 2C).
 Moreover, the slope for 5mC was steeper than for 5hmC, suggesting that even the mechanisms causing the difference of CpG>T mutability between 5mC and 5hmC were present in the pre-cancerous cell of origin.